Shortland Street: 2020s

 Production of Shortland Street was suspended on 24 March 2020 due to the COVID-19 pandemic and the nationwide lockdown from 26 March to 28 April 2020, and TVNZ 2 reduced broadcasting the show to three episodes per week to spread out the existing backlog of episodes.
 Production resumed on 30 April with some restrictions, such as intimate scenes not being allowed.
 The show returned to five episodes per week on 29 June 2020.

 In early August 2022, the Minister of Health Andrew Little and a Health New Zealand spokesperson confirmed that Shortland Street and TVNZ's advertising division TVNZ Blacksand Partnerships would be working with the Health Ministry, Health NZ, and New Zealand Nurses Organisation (NZNO) to produce the "Real Nurses" multimedia marketing campaign to recruit nursing workers from both domestic and overseas markets in order to address the country's shortage of nurses.
 Little confirmed that the Real Nurses multimedia campaign would be integrated into the television series' storyline.
 In response, NZNO President Anne Daniels criticised the series for misrepresenting the difficult working conditions for nurses while National Party MP Chris Penk expressed concerns about the collaboration between the Government and creative industry.
 In response to criticism, Little stated that the "Real Nurses" campaign had been created by the NZNO, which had approached the Government to secure financial support for it.
 Auckland University of Technology (AUT) communication professor Dr. Rosser Johnson expressed support for the "Real Nurses" multimedia campaign, arguing that it could encourage younger demographics to consider nursing as a career and rejected claims that it would serve as government propaganda.

 In 2024 South Pacific Pictures CEO Kelly Martin said that the company was in "close conversations" with TVNZ about funding the programme after TVNZ cut several programmes due to financial pressure.
 In July 2024, it was confirmed Shortland Street would be reduced from five to three episodes a week, beginning in 2025.
 The cut also caused the series to reduce some of its sets.
 In May 2025, staff members were concerned about the future of the series, with speculation emerging from TVNZ about its possible cancellation.
 TVNZ later issued a statement saying that there are no plans to cancel Shortland Street in 2026, and that the broadcaster's focus is to deliver its current season to viewers.

 Spinoffs

-Since 2018, there are weekly spinoffs during Christmas and New Year breaks that are exclusively streamed on TVNZ On Demand.
+Since 2018, there are weekly spinoffs during Christmas and New Year breaks that are exclusively streamed on TVNZ On Demand, however these have not aired since the 2021-2022 annual hiatus.
 The most recent being Shortland Street: Retribution, the first spinoff with an R16 (Violence and Coarse Language) rating, with the storyline revolving around Constable Curtis Hannah (Jaden Daniel) and Esther Samuels (Ngahuia Piripi).
 The series is also the first spinoff to be set in Christchurch and the South Island.